 - Teach them how to show respect, consideration and support for everyone and the environment

 - Value that each pupil is unique and provide a curriculum that respects the views of each individual pupil as well as people of all cultures

 The ‘Caldecote Learning Tree’ is a visual representation of how our curriculum is organised and taught:

 - The Roots: Respect, Readiness, Hardworking, Resilience, Kindness - these are the values that underpin and thread through all aspects of teaching and learning.
 Pupils are actively encouraged to develop and demonstrate these values and they are publicly celebrated in assembly weekly.

 - The Foundations: Reading, handwriting, spelling, grammar, phonics, arithmetic, number fluency, times tables – all classes teach these basic skills every morning in focused sessions

-- The Trunk: learning through topics with daily English and Maths and which includes Experiences and Challenges: all subjects are taught through a half or termly topic which are planned with the support of the Cornerstones Curriculum.
+- The Trunk: learning through topics with daily English and Maths and which includes Experiences and Challenges: all subjects are taught through a half or termly topic.
 For each topic there is an ‘Experience’ which is intended to enthuse and engage the pupils and these are often used to launch a topic or to consolidate prior learning.
-There is also a ‘Challenge’ (with support from Chris Quigley’s Dangerous Curriculum) to develop a range of skills that are additional to the National Curriculum eg assessing risk, public speaking, team resilience, etc.
+There is also a 'Challenge’ to develop a range of skills that are additional to the National Curriculum e.g. assessing risk, public speaking, team resilience, etc.